Tropical Traditions was founded in 2002 by Brian Shilhavy. The business name was changed to Healthy Traditions in 2017.

 So they started making it themselves using the traditional method the older generation used.
-Brian put these products up on the Internet in 2000, thinking that the Philippine herbs would be their most popular product line.
+Brian put their Philippine products up on the Internet in 2000, thinking that their Philippine herbs would be their most popular product line.
 Before long, however, demand for the traditional method of making coconut oil by hand overwhelmed them.
 The coconut oil revolution had begun.

 The Healthy Traditions Line of Foods and Healthy Products

 Later, when Brian's family was forced to leave the Philippines, they had to adapt their eating and lifestyle from living in a rural agricultural area of the Philippines, where they had access to a local public market and fresh farm goods produced in their community and the areas surrounding it, to buying food on the shelves of stores where they had little or no knowledge of those who produced the food.
 As they settled back into life in the United States, Brian sought out healthy food sources that he felt we could trust to meet the nutritional and health needs of his family.

 Finding good food sources and healthy products is an ongoing endeavor, and the products sold through Healthy Traditions are the products Brian has trusted to meet the needs of his own family.
 He won't sell you products that he wouldn't use personally or give to his own children.

 With meats and dairy products, for example, it is not enough to simply be "organic."
 He believes that animals raised on pasture are preferable to animals in feedlots eating organic grains and organic soy, and so he gives preference to animals raised on grass and sunshine, and farmers practicing sustainable agriculture.